-Absentee Line: 781-316-3745

-Main Number Line: 781-316-3744
+GIBBS Absentee Line: 781-316-9017 Main Number Line: 781 316- 9000

-Good home/school communication is essential to a child's success in school.
-Teachers, school counselors, and principals can be reached via telephone and e-mail.
+Good home/school communication is essential to a student's success in school.
+Teachers, school counselors, and school administrators can be reached via telephone and e-mail.
 You will find most contact information on the school website.
 Parents/guardians should also take advantage of the Fall Open House and teacher-parent conferences.
 The Principal also emails frequent newsletters and will send "Alert Now" messages to convey pertinent information.

-Student Agenda Books also offer a convenient method of parent-teacher communication.
+Student's agenda books and Google Classroom also offer a convenient method of parent/guardian -teacher communication.
 At the bottom of each day's column is a special section in which parents/guardians and teachers can exchange notes.
-Parents/guardians should review the Agenda Book frequently.
+Parents/guardians should review the agenda book and Google Classroom frequently.